Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Introduction

+Our approach differs significantly from existing tree-based methods.
+Latent class tree \citep[LCT,][]{van2019latent} hierarchically splits classes in a stepwise manner for interpretability but assumes equal branch lengths and focuses only on tree topology.
+In contrast, DDT-LCM aims to improve empirical identifiability of weakly separated classes, allowing varying branch lengths for different degrees of shrinkage to reflect class similarities.
+Latent tree analysis \citep{zhang2004hierarchical}, on the other hand, builds a tree to explain between-item correlations, serving a fundamentally different goal than our framework.

 The rest of the paper is organized as follows.
-Section \ref{sec:model} defines tree-related terminologies to introduce the DDT framework and the DDT-LCM formulation.
-Section \ref{sec:inference} derives the posterior sampling algorithm.
-Section \ref{sec:simulation} compares estimation performances of the proposed and alternative approaches via simulation studies.
-Section \ref{sec:data} applies DDT-LCM to a small-sized subgroup of the HCHS/SOL study to identify food consumption patterns of adults with South American ethnic background from 24-hour dietary recalls.
-Section \ref{sec:discussion} concludes with a brief discussion on study limitations and future directions.
+Section \ref{sec:model} introduces the standard LCM and the proposd DDT-LCM framework.
+Section \ref{sec:inference} derives the posterior sampling algorithm, and Section \ref{sec:simulation} evaluates model performance via simulation studies.
+Section \ref{sec:data} applies DDT-LCM, via an R package \href{https://cran.r-project.org/web/packages/ddtlcm/index.html}{\texttt{ddtlcm}}, to identify food consumption patterns obtained from 24hr dietary recalls, of South American adults.
+Section \ref{sec:discussion} discusses study limitations and future directions.